tatjanakolhapure/gorgeous-online-shop/README.md

 customizable and works perfectly on all browsers.

 One page (Login/register page) is used as for both logging in and for registration.
 The page has two tabs.
 One tab with login form and one tab with registration form.
-So users can switch to the tab they need.
+So users can switch to the tab they need. loginRegisterTabs jQuery function is used to show selected tab on page refresh.

 All accounts pages have the same layout with account navigation on the left which has two sections: My details and My orders.
 The page the customer is on is underlined (either My details or My orders link).